dns02023/Collaborative_Filtering_Recommender_System/README.md

   * Model Description :
   -Model splits data set (matrix values) into train set and validation set
   -Model trains two latent factor matrices (user latent factor / item latent factor)
-  -By dot product of two latent factor matrices, model get reconstructed prediction rating matrix
+  -By dot product of two latent factor matrices, model gets reconstructed rating matrix (getting prediction)
-  -This model can stop early when there is no more train improvement(by checking tolerance)
+  -This model can stop early when there is no more train improvement by checking tolerance (early stopping)

 This CF based recommender system makes personal recommendation for target user based on predicted rating.